anhlh-edsolabs/seiyaj-token/README.md

 # Seiyaj Token Smart Contract

-This project contains the smart contract for the Seiyaj Token, a simple fungible token that implements the ERC20 standard.
+This project contains the smart contract for the Seiyaj Token, a simple fungible token that implements the ERC20 standard, and additional functionalities such as `whitelisted traders` and `dividend paying`.
+The token is deployed on the Sepolia testnet of Ethereum network and is used for testing purposes.

 ## Getting Started